Did you know that 63% of theater audiences are Women?

 - 17% of produced plays are written by women

 - 16% of produced plays are directed by women

 - 69% of theater ticket buyers are women

 Women and projects of interest to women are greatly under-represented in theater.
 Despite the fact that great strides have been made in other fields, women continue to face enormous employment challenges in the arts.

 One of the key events of the festival is the Gyneka Awards which honors women who have made great contributions the field.
-This year the Gyneka Awards will be held on Thursday, July 14, at 5pm at the Hattiloo Theatre.
-Tickets for the event are $60 which includes a Red Carpet arrival from 4-5, a reception and ceremony, followed by the play “Come Thanksgiving” on Hattiloo’s Mainstage.
+Tickets for the event are $60 which includes a Red Carpet arrival, a reception and ceremony, followed by a play on the Mainstage.